harkash/harkash_old2.github.io/_pages/interests.md

 {% include base_path %}

 Two of my major interests are -
-* Climbing - I started bouldering over the summer and am climbing V2-V3.
+* Climbing - I started bouldering over the summer of 2018 and am climbing V4-V5.
-* Reading books - I mostly read non-fiction and fantasy.
-I am looking forward to reading a lot more in 2019.
-Meanwhile, these are some of the books I read in 2018
+* Reading books - I mostly read non-fiction and fantasy, though I have begun 2019 with some science fiction classics.
+This is my current list for 2019:
+	- Do Androids dream of electric sheep? by Philip K. Dick
+	- The Dispossessed by Ursula K. Le Guin (currently reading)

+  Some of the books I read in 2018 include:
     - Deep Work by Cal Newport
     - All The President's Men by Bob Woodward and Carl Bernstein
     - All Quiet On The Western Front by Erich Maria Remarque